-Toss potatoes with 1 tbsp of olive oil and a good pinch of salt and pepper.
+- Toss potatoes with 1 tablespoon of olive oil and a good pinch of salt and pepper.
 Spread evenly on the baking sheet.

 This post may contain affiliate links.
 If you click on one and make a purchase I will receive a small percentage of the sale.
 Please know I would never link a product unless I have personally used it and loved it!